pedrolcl/multiplatform-sonivoxeas/README.md

 The library uses Drumstick::RT MIDI input and Qt audio output.
 Complete compile-time dependencies are:
 * Qt5 or Qt6, including QtMultimedia. http://www.qt.io/
-* Drumstick 2, for Drumstick::RT MIDI input and Drumstick::Widgets piano component. http://sourceforge.net/projects/drumstick/
+* Drumstick 2, for Drumstick::RT MIDI input and the Drumstick::Widgets piano component. http://sourceforge.net/projects/drumstick/

 Just to clarify the Drumstick dependency: this project requires Drumstick::RT, but Drumstick does not depend on this project at all.
 There is a Drumstick::RT backend that includes the Sonivox synth as well, but both projects are independent regarding this synthesizer.

 The project directory contains:
 * cmdlnsynth: Command line sample program using the synthesizer library
 * guisynth: GUI sample program using the synthesizer library
-* libsvoxeas: The synthesizer shared library, using Drumstick::RT and Qt Multimedia
+* libsvoxeas: The synthesizer shared library, using Drumstick::RT for MIDI input and Qt Multimedia for audio output
-* sonivox: The sonivox eas library, forked from the AOSP source files, as a git submodule
+* sonivox: The sonivox eas library, forked from the AOSP source files, as a git submodule.
+It is used as a fallback if the sonivox library external dependency is not found at configuration time.

 Hacking
 -------

 Remember to use `git clone --recurse-submodules` when cloning the repository to populate the working copy with all the sources, including the submodule's.
-If you forgot to do that, then you may need to `git submodule update --init --recursive` afterwards.
+If you forgot to do that, then you may need to do `git submodule update --init --recursive` afterwards.

 Use your favorite IDE or text editor with the source files.
 My preference is QtCreator: https://www.qt.io/ide/ To build, test and debug you may also find QtCreator interesting.
 You may also use CMake (>= 3.9) to build the project.